Walton Bridge Replacement, United Kingdom

 Construction of the bridge

-Excavations and vegetation clearance is under way to make the site ready for the construction of a boundary wall.
-Other preliminary site clearance works, such as locating and marking cables and pipes in the vicinity, are also being carried out.
+Other preliminary site clearance works, such as locating and marking cables and pipes in the vicinity, were also carried out.

 An archaeological investigation on the ground started in mid-April 2011.
 It involved excavation of a number of trenches and was completed in September 2011.

-Most of the earth moving works for landscaping have been completed.
-Currently works are being carried out to move the pipes and cables at the main construction site.
-Other works being carried out include expansion of the Cowey Sale car park and demolition of properties near the river.
+Most of the earth moving works for landscaping were performed.
+Works were carried out to move the pipes and cables at the main construction site.

 Designing Walton Bridge

-The new bridge will cross the Thames in a single span and will have a slender roadway, which will be supported from the two arches by hangers.
-The height of the new roadway will be raised 0.1m higher than the present bridge to provide additional headroom for boats.
+The new bridge crosses the Thames in a single span and has a slender roadway, which is supported from the two arches by hangers.

-The new bridge will have a 3.65m lane in each direction, and a 3.5m-wide footway or cycle way on both sides.
-The new design incorporates a T-junction at Walton Lane; the road will be widened to accommodate a third lane of traffic at this point.
+The new design incorporates a T-junction at Walton Lane; the road was widened to accommodate a third lane of traffic at this point.

 Finance

-The bridge replacement project is expected to cost £32.3m ($51.2m).
+The estimated cost of the bridge replacement project was £32.3m ($51.2m).

-The UK Government has approved funding £23.9m ($37.9m) for the project.
-Surrey County Council is providing the additional £8.4m ($13.3m).
+The UK Government funded £23.9m ($37.9m) for the project.
+Surrey County Council provided the remaining £8.4m ($13.3m).